 Once you create an account, you'll be able to select the specific award you are interested in (Emerging, Established, or Enduring).
 Part 1 of the Nomination Form needs to be entered into the textbox labeled "Nomination Summary."
 After you have completed this step in the process, you have two options to complete Parts 2 and 3:

-Nomination materials will be reviewed by members of the Inaugural Awards Committee, who developed the Awards purpose and process.
-The Awards Committee is committed to the ideas in the Anti-Racist Scholarly Reviewing Practices: A Heuristic for Editors, Reviewers, and Authors.
+Nomination materials will be reviewed by members of the Review Committee, who are committed to the ideas in the Anti-Racist Scholarly Reviewing Practices: A Heuristic for Editors, Reviewers, and Authors.

 Members of the Review Committee will individually read and rank applicants for each award.
 Winners will be selected through a deliberative process based on individual rankings.
 Review Committee members will also draft an assessment narrative to reflect on the process and recommend changes for future Awards cycles.
 In addition, the review committee will draft a report on the number of nominations and deliberation process for AWAC/The WAC Clearinghouse.